grezniczek/redcap_many/README.md

-# redcap_many
+# Many

-A REDCap External Module
+A REDCap External Module allowing to manipulate a set of records.